kahboom/nerdycode-posts/2019/unit-testing-react-guide.md

 ### ReactTestUtils

-ReactTestUtils is a set of convenience utilities that are provided out-of-the-box by React, and they are meant to be used in combination with your testing framework.
-It is recommended that you use ReactTestUtils alongside jest-dom, which is a companion library for React Testing Library. jest-dom provides custom DOM element matches for Jest (e.g. toBeVisible).
+<a href="https://reactjs.org/docs/test-utils.html" target="_blank" rel="nofollow">ReactTestUtils</a> is a set of convenience utilities that are provided out-of-the-box by React, and they are meant to be used in combination with your testing framework.
+It is recommended that you use ReactTestUtils alongside jest-dom, which is a companion library for React Testing Library. jest-dom provides custom DOM element matches for Jest (e.g. `toBeVisible`).

 ## Jest & react-testing-library